Hanalia/react_rec_hosting/README.md

 1. Automatically updates recent REC price, two times a week (every Wednesday, Friday) (with github-actions)
 2. Graph visualization of recent price trends using Recharts library
 3. Table visualization using react-table library, including features such as sorting and pagination
-4. export data as csv
+4. Enables users to export data in csv format